sswahn/bind/README.md

 ### Get State
 `context`

 Provides a copy of the current bound state.

-Usage:
 ```javascript
 context.count
 ```